Countly/countly-sdk-documentation/cpp/next.md

 <h1>Adding the SDK to the Project</h1>
 <p dir="auto">
   Countly C++ SDK has been designed to work with very few dependencies in order to run on most platforms.
-In order to build this SDK, you need:
+To build this SDK, you need:
 </p>
 <ul dir="auto">
   <li>C++ compiler with C++14 support</li>